The Benefits of Prenatal Vitamins & Everything You Need to Know

 If taken without a proper prescription, some micronutrients might have undesired effects on both the mother and the baby's health.

-Some women experience some undesired effects from taking prenatal vitamins.
+Some women experience some side effects from taking prenatal vitamins.
 Although most of these side effects are minor issues, they can be a bother.

 Sometimes it is hard for pregnant women to know if the symptoms they are experiencing result from morning sickness or the intake of prenatal supplements as some of the symptoms overlap.
 Here are some of the common side effects reported from the use of prenatal vitamins;